 Why should we hire you could be a tricky interview question if you don’t understand it and channel your answer in the right direction.
 It is an inevitable question during job interviews.
 So how should you answer the question ‘why should we hire you?’.
-Read all about it below.
+Read all about it in this blog.

 Because the whole interview process is about why you should be selected instead of other numerous candidates that came for the interview, employers take this question seriously and so should you.